Editor’s Note: This Post ID blog has been updated with new links and content.

 As we all know, a post with good engagement (likes, comments, shares) is worth its weight in gold.
 It’s human nature, people just trust a company or individual more when they see others interacting with their content.
-This is what marketers refer to as, social proof.
+This is what marketers refer to as social proof.

 In this article we will show you how to take those posts with good engagement, maintain the social proof in multiple ad sets, and test them in as many audiences as you like!
 We have seen this lower your cost per action as much as 50% by itself!

 Step One – Locate Post ID

-Step Two – Create “New” Ad
+Step Two – Create a “New” Ad

-This can be used in any existing ad sets, new ad sets or even new campaigns with completely different objectives!
+This can be used in any existing ad sets, new ad sets, or even new campaigns with completely different objectives!
 Then creating the post is where the secret lies.

 Go ahead and click on that link and then copy and paste the Post ID and hit Submit.
 After you have done this it’s time to submit for approval.

 Step Three – Split Test, Split Test, Split Test

 Keep in mind that the copy and creative will always be the same as the original advertisement.
-But, you are now also compounding all the different audiences interactions on to one post.
-If doing this correctly, you should experience a nice uptick in engagement, and even conversions.
+But, you are now also compounding all the different audiences’ interactions on one post.
+If you do this correctly, you should experience a nice uptick in engagement, and even conversions.

 Keep in mind, you can use a post ID as much and as often as you like.
 So, when you start to see one audience experience some fatigue, you can now switch it up and pitch the post to a fresh audience with an already socially primed post.
 Pretty cool stuff, right?